zgulde/markdown-to-anki/readme.md

 # then go open flashcards.txt with your anki app
 ```

+When importing the cards, make sure the checkbox for "Allow HTML in fields" is
+checked.

 ## Markdown Format

 This tool expects your markdown to be specifically formatted, and deviations